 CHINA IS THE NEW LEADER OF ANTI POLLUTION SKINCARE

 As air pollution continues to be a major concern in China, consumers are demanding protective skincare products.
 More than half of Chinese consumers wanted “to learn more about how to protect themselves from pollution” in 2016, according to a report by Mintel, a UK-based market research firm.
-The research also shows that 45 percent believe pollution to be a major factor of their skin problems.
+The research also shows that 45 percent believe pollution to be a major factor in their skin problems.

-Therefore, anti-pollution ingredients are especially attractive to young urban professionals who are more environmentally conscious than previous generations and willing to invest in high quality cosmetics products to look healthier and younger for longer.
+Therefore, anti-pollution ingredients are especially attractive to young urban professionals who are more environmentally conscious than previous generations and willing to invest in high-quality cosmetics products to look healthier and younger for longer.

 In China, around 30% women had bought skincare products with an anti-pollution claim and approximately 40% would be interested in sampling these items, according to Mintel.